jigarius/drall/README.md

 ## Site groups

-Drall allows you to group your sites so that you can run commands on these groups using the `--drall-group` option.
+Drall allows you to group your sites so that you can run commands on these groups using the `--group` option.

 ### Drall groups with site aliases